 A Discussion Group (Not a Bible Study)

 Although we do discuss the Bible, this group is not a Bible study; it is a discussion group.
+(We have a Bible study for this Meetup scheduled for every Sunday morning.)

 We discuss different topics regarding religious faith, practice and experience including Christian theology, the Bible, Atheism, Islam, Mormonism, Charismatic theology, Calvinism and Reformed Theology, Dispensationalism, King James Onlyism, Mysticism, Separation of Church and State, ethics, etc. Topics of discussion are usually decided by those in attendance so bring a list of your favorites.